Addicts and Mental Health

 How to Diagnose a Co-Occurring Disorder

-It can be very difficult to diagnose a co-occurring disorder because many addiction and withdrawal symptoms mimic the signs of mental health disorders.
-Fortunately, Phoenix treatment centers are well-trained to evaluate and diagnose clients based on their symptoms.
+It can be very difficult to Diagnose a Co-Occurring Disorder because many addiction and withdrawal symptoms mimic the signs of mental health disorders.
+Fortunately, Phoenix treatment centers are well-trained to evaluate and diagnose clients based on their symptoms when it comes to Addicts and Mental Health.
 Once the initial evaluation is complete, you will be given an individualized treatment plan that addresses both aspects of your co-occurring disorder.

 The following warning signs can help you determine if you’re dealing with an addiction or a co-occurring disorder: